ClemExp/GKE-Traefik/terraform/README.md

 # Infrastructure as Code for GKE cluster management & base application deployment

-Terraform configuration included here will create a multi-node GKE cluster.
+Terraform configuration included here will manage the following infrastructure:
+- Create a multi-node GKE cluster.
 We will create a standard kubernetes cluster, where we will manage the infrastructure worker nodes, rahter than the google serverless model.
 The number of nodes we require for our cluster can be configured as needs be.
+- Reconfigure kubeconfig to interact with the newly created cluster
+- Setup core namespaces and secrets for importing self managed certificates into the cluster
+- Import certificates into GCP automatically to be used in load balancer creation
+- Create static IP(s) for DNS integration & validation
+- Install key applications for our lab via Terraform helm provider:
+    - Traefik (ingress controller & reverse proxy)
-After cluster creation this same terraform project will deploy traefik (ingress controller) and cert-manager (for management of let's encrypt certificates) via terraform helm provider.
+    - Cert-manager (for management of let's encrypt certificates)
+    - Monitoring tools ***

 ## GKE cluster management prerequisites